X2O Media Player-C

 - Access the system over a network using Remote Desktop.

-- If using wired networking, plug a network cable into the RJ-45 jack on the unit.
+- Plug the Ethernet cable into the primary RJ-45 jack on the unit.

 - Plug the power cord into the power connector on the unit.